-- 1. Double Click on Phidget InterfaceKit 8/8/8 in the Phidget Control Panel to bring up InterfaceKit-full and check that the box labelled Attached contains the word True. - 2.
+- 1. 8/8/8 in the Phidget Control Panel to bring up InterfaceKit-full and check that the box labelled Attached contains the word True. - 2.
 Make sure that the Ratiometric box is Ticked. - 3.
-Move an object in front of the sensor.
-The sensor value changes from 1000 (or some number close to 1000) to 0 as soon as the object comes within a distance of 10cm.
-When the object is more than 10cm away, the value goes back to 1000. - 4.
+Lightly touch the sensor disk and you will see the Analog In value fluctuate between 0 and 1000. - 4.
 You can adjust the input sensitivity by moving the slider pointer. - 5.
 Click on the Sensors button to bring up the Advanced Sensor Form. - 1.
-In the Sensor 6 box, select the 1103 IR Reflective Sensor 10cm from the drop down menu. - 2.
-Shows detection of the object as it gets closed than 10cm from the 1103. - 3.
-Formula used to convert the analog input SensorValue into detection/non-detection.
+In the Sensor 6 box, select the 1104 Vibration Sensor from the drop down menu. - 2.
+The motion of the sensor is represented here.